marcoverpas/PhD_Lectures_Macerata_2025/README.md

 |Balance (net worth)  |$$-V_h$$         |0                |0                |         $$-V_h$$|
 |                     |                 |                 |                 |                 |
 |Column tot.          |0                |0                |0                |                0|

+While all rows related to financial assets/liabilities must sum to zero, the row related to fixed capital does not, because tangible capital is only an asset for the economy.
+In addition, since it is assumed that banks and firms do not make net profits, household net wealth must be exacly equal to the stock of tangible capital.

 #### Table 2.
 Transactions-flow matrix